lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    That is, upon receiving M, the peer P performs the following steps.

-   1. P retrieves CRED, as specified by reference or by value in ID_CRED_I/ID_CRED_R or in the value of an EAD item.
+   1. P retrieves CRED, as specified by reference or by value in the ID_CRED_I/ID_CRED_R field of M or in the value of an EAD item of M.

    2. P checks whether CRED is already being stored and if it is still valid.
 In such a case, P trusts CRED and can continue the EDHOC execution.
 Otherwise, P moves to Step 3.